Stages of Bowling Lane Conditioning

 5. Transition – when the ball goes through it’s stages

-More conditioner must be applied on the heads due to the drop zone of the bowling ball.
-It also is to keep the ball from hooking or rolling too early.
-It helps the ball get through the head portion of the lane.
 After the ball goes through the heads it needs to slow down so that it can hook.
-It must transition gradually in the midlane.
-That’s why the conditioner must be tapered from the heads to the back end.
+It must transition gradually in the mid lane.
+That's why the conditioner must be tapered from the heads to the back end.
 Now the bowling ball is going from slide to hook.
-In order for the ball to roll, the backend must be dry.
+In order for the ball to roll, the back-end must be dry.

 Summary of the stages of bowling lane conditioning: